 Fair Frome foodbank is asking for food donations and funds to buy food as the need to support people is increasing – a fundraising page has been set up here.
 For up to date information please visit the Fair Frome website, call 01373 488578 or email firstname.lastname@example.org.

 Health Connections Mendip has a large directory of a wide range of local community and health support groups – please see here

 Active and In Touch continue to help people who are isolated and lonely, and are calling for more volunteers who have been DBS checked to help with phone calls to elderly members who are having to self isolate.
 They are happy to help elderly people who are now more isolated – please see here, call 07539795261 or email email@example.com.

 Somerset Community Foundation has launched the Somerset Coronavirus appeal to get vital funding to local charities and community organisations that helping the most vulnerable people during the outbreak.

 Western Power Distribution has also launched a fund for charities, community groups and local councils to apply for funds to support the delivery of vital support and services to people in vulnerable situations – see here.

 “Look out for each other”

-Many people will naturally be worried about their health and livelihoods.
-Nationally the Liberal Democrats are calling for the Government to provide the maximum level of support for businesses, employees and public sector workers, the self-employed and those in the least protected positions in society, including people who rent (see here).
-Acting Leader Ed Davey MP has called on the Government to subsidise salaries for workers, guarantee incomes for the self-employed and boost sick pay.
-The party’s national advice is found here and the party has launched a national community Taskforce to coordinate our members who want to help those most in need.
+The Liberal Democrats are calling for the Government to provide the maximum level of support for businesses, employees and public sector workers, the self-employed and those in the least protected positions in society – see here for updates.
+The party’s national advice is found here.

 Please get in touch if you have any concerns or questions.